BenjaminYe36/TagPlusPlus/README.md

 # TagPlusPlus
-A software that adds tags to files in win10 for quick queries to improve productivity and collaboration
+A software that adds tags to files in Windows 10 to improve productivity and collaboration by finding the related files the client asks for in a flash.

+# Reqirement
+Java Running Environment to run the .jar file